 Today, the hotel is now the Holburne Museum which houses Sir William Holburne’s collection of art and curiosities.

-It was his wish that after his death his collection be left to the city of Bath to enjoy.
-In 1916 it became a museum like we see today.
+It was his wish that after his death, his collection would be left to the city of Bath to enjoy.
+In 1916 it became the museum we see today.

 The Holburne Museum is £11 per adult, if you find yourself here on a Wednesday afternoon there is FREE entry between 3pm-5pm.
 The Sydney Pleasure Gardens are free to enter.
 It’s open from 10am – 5pm daily and 11am – 5pm on Sundays and Bank Holidays.